tidbyt/community/apps/pubgstats/README.md

 - Past Week's Kills

 ## Troubleshooting
-- Remember the player name entered is case sensitive
+If the player can not be found please remember that the player name is case sensitive and specific to the gaming platform selected.
-- Make sure the correct gaming platform is selected for the entered player name